 World Bank says countries can take steps now to rebuild from COVID-19

-WASHINGTON, DC, United States (CMC) — The World Bank yesterday said countries, including those in the Caribbean, can take steps now to speed recovery after the worst of the health crisis caused by COVID-19 has passed, and thus blunt long-term adverse effects.
+WASHINGTON, United States (CMC) — The World Bank on Tuesday said countries, including those in the Caribbean, can take steps now to speed recovery after the worst of the health crisis caused by the coronavirus (COVID-19) has passed and blunt long-term adverse effects.

 “To make future economies more resilient, many countries will need systems that can build and retain more human and physical capital during the recovery – using policies that reflect and encourage the post-pandemic need for new types of jobs, businesses and governance systems.”